learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Code Smells/Code_Smells.md

 ```

-The 'subtract' method is never called from any part of the application.
+The `subtract` method is never called from any part of the application.
 It remains in the codebase, occupying space and potentially causing confusion for developers who might assume it serves a purpose.

 ## Middle Man